kirolloushany03/OEElevate/README.md

 The `./serve` script uses two scripts:

 1. _start-gunicorn_ - Starts the backend in using gunicorn
-2. _start-nginx_ - Starts the nginx webserver that serves the landing-page and the landing-page, and the backend by proxy
+2. _start-nginx_ - Starts the nginx webserver that serves the landing-page, the frontend, and the backend by proxy

 In the `./start-nginx` script, nginx (if not found) is installed by the `./install-nginx` script which follows the instructions for installing nginx on Ubuntu found on [this page](https://nginx.org/en/linux_packages.html) of the nginx docs.